semiheimer/semiheimer/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+### Education

+🎓 I hold a master's degree in Computer Engineering, which has equipped me with a strong foundation in software design, algorithms, and problem-solving.
-My background in geophysics has honed my analytical skills and attention to detail, which I bring into my development work to create robust and user-friendly applications.
+My background in geophysics engineering has honed my analytical skills and attention to detail, which I bring into my development work to create robust and user-friendly applications.

 ### Get in Touch